 Greater Kudu Taxidermy Mount for Sale

-Regal African Greater Kudu taxidermy mount.
+Regal African Greater Kudu shoulder mount.
 Upright, alert pose facing straight ahead.
 Thick, shaggy hair with good mane in shades of gray and brown.
-Quality detailing.
-Taxidermy quality is rated at "Excellent".
-Nice symmetrical horns measure 48 inches.
-Excellent hunting trophy from South Africa.
+Quality detailing and nice symmetrical horns measure 48 inches.
+Taxidermy quality is rated at "Excellent."
+The perfect hunting trophy from South Africa.

 Scientific Name: Tragelaphus strepsiceros